-From digital textbooks to napping pods, here's what was trending on our Web site last month.
+From outsourcing to learning spaces, here's what was trending on our website last month.

 Georgia State's chief innovation officer is tackling the flipped classroom, learning analytics, digital literacy and more.

 Rutgers University in New Jersey has launched its Open and Affordable Textbook Project, which offers grants to faculty or department groups that switch to free, low-cost or open alternatives to traditional textbooks.